 Wide-ranging research opportunities

-Within the Hematology Oncology Fellowship Program, we encourage our fellows to pursue a wide variety of research interests.
-If you already know what your research interest is, we can connect you with faculty who share that interest.
+Our pediatric oncologists, hematologists and bone marrow transplant and cell therapy experts pursue a wide variety of research interests.
+If you already know what you’re interested in researching, we can connect you with faculty who share that interest.

-Fellows can conduct research at the Anschutz Medical Campus at the University of Colorado School of Medicine or at other nearby institutions, such as the National Jewish Medical and Research Center, University of Colorado Boulder and Colorado State University's veterinary school.
+Fellows also conduct research outside our section.
+They work at the Anschutz Medical Campus at the University of Colorado School of Medicine and other Colorado institutions, including:

 Balanced clinical training